Terrorist Attacks by Vehicle Fast Facts

 April 7, 2017 - At least four people are killed when a truck drives into pedestrians on a busy street in the center of Stockholm, Sweden, before crashing into a department store.
 The attacker, Rakhmat Akilov, a 39-year-old from Uzbekistan, admitted to carrying out a "terrorist crime," his lawyer says.

-June 3, 2017 - Seven people are killed in two terror attacks in central London before police shoot three suspects dead, the Metropolitan police say.
+June 3, 2017 - Eight people are killed in two terror attacks in central London before police shoot three suspects dead, the Metropolitan police say.
 The violence begins when a van swerves into throngs of pedestrians on London Bridge.
 The suspects then jump out the van and proceed on foot to nearby Borough Market, a popular nightlife spot, where witnesses say they produce knives and slash indiscriminately at people in restaurants and bars.
 At least 48 people are taken to hospitals, according to the London Ambulance Service.
-Authorities announce 12 arrests the next day.

 June 19, 2017 - Just after midnight, a van plows into a group of pedestrians who had attended late-night prayers at London's Finsbury Park Mosque, killing one man and injuring 11 people.
 The driver is arrested at the scene for attempted murder and further held on suspicion of terrorism offenses.
 The suspect is later identified as Darren Osborne, 47, a resident of Cardiff in Wales, according to multiple UK media outlets.
+Osborne is later sentenced to life imprisonment with a minimum term of 43 years.

 August 16-18, 2017 - At least 13 people are killed and about 100 are injured on August 17th after a van plows through a crowd of people in a popular tourist district in Barcelona, Spain.
 Two suspects are arrested, but the driver gets away, according to police.
 ISIS' media wing, Amaq, issues a statement claiming responsibility, saying that the attackers are "soldiers of the Islamic State."
 On August 18th, in Cambrils, a coastal city around 100 kilometers from Barcelona, five attackers drive an Audi A3 into several pedestrians, killing one.
 The attackers are shot and killed by police.
 A house explosion on August 16th, in Alcanar, south of Barcelona, is also believed to be connected to the attacks.